bambora/dev.bambora.com/source/includes/mobile/_bnpayment-ios.md

 **[Click](https://github.com/bambora/dev.bambora.com/blob/master/source/includes/mobile/_bnpayment-ios.md) to edit this section.**

-## Language and Requirements
+**Language and Requirements**

-Native Payment is written in Objective-C.
+The iOS Native Payment SDK is written in Objective-C.

 If you're interested in using `Native Payment` in a Swift-based app, please see [iOS Developer Library](https://developer.apple.com/library/ios/documentation/Swift/Conceptual/BuildingCocoaApps/MixandMatch.html) for details on how to use Objective-C and Swift together.

 **Minimum deployment target:** iOS 8.0

-## Installation - CocoaPods
+<h2 id="ios-installation">Installation</h2>

-To install Native Payment, we recommend using either CocoaPods or Carthage.
+To install the iOS Native Payment SDK, we recommend using either CocoaPods or Carthage.

+### CocoaPods

 CocoaPods is a dependency manager for third-party libraries.

 We recommend following [this guide](https://guides.cocoapods.org/using/getting-started.html#getting-started) for installing CocoaPods.

 ### Step 1: Create Project
 Create or select an Xcode project.
-Then open a terminal window and `cd` into the project directory
+Then open a terminal window and `cd` into the project directory.

 ### Step 2: Create Podfile
-Create a Podfile by running the following command in the OS X Terminal from the folder where your Xcode project file (`.xcodeproj`) is:

 ```shell
 pod init
 ```

+Create a Podfile by running the following command in the OS X Terminal from the folder where your Xcode project file (`.xcodeproj`) is:

 ### Step 3: Modify Podfile
-Add this information to the Podfile:

 ```ruby
 source 'https://github.com/CocoaPods/Specs.git'